-SEATTLE (Reuters) - A longer version of Boeing Co's (BA) Dreamliner made its first flight on Tuesday, passing a key milestone for a plane that should be more profitable both for Boeing to sell and for its customers to operate than the current production model.
+SEATTLE (Reuters) - The elongated 787-9 version of Boeing Co's (NYS:BA) Dreamliner made its maiden flight on Tuesday, passing a key milestone for a plane that should be more profitable both for Boeing to sell and for its customers to operate.

-The 787-9 jet, which left the ground at 11:02 a.m.
-(1802 GMT), has room for 290 passengers, 40 more than the original 787-8 jetliner, and has about 300 more nautical miles of range.
-That means Boeing can charge $37.7 million more for the plane at list price, and airlines can sell more seats on longer routes.
+The jet, which left the ground at 7:02 p.m., has room for 290 passengers, 40 more than the current production model, and has about 300 more nautical miles of range.
+Those factors mean Boeing can charge more for the plane and airlines can sell more seats on long-haul flights.

 - Boeing Co